 In brief, our Supreme Court put the Court of Appeal in its place by requiring it to produce a full judgment in these kinds of cases, which is then potentially appealable to the Supreme Court.
 The Supreme Court had flexed its muscle.

 Ultimately, the result in Almond v Read & Others was not substantively altered, in that the Court of Appeal now dismissed the Plaintiff’s appeal following a full appellant hearing.
-Neville Woods, acting on behalf of the Respondents, says “careful consideration is required in determining the appropriateness of exercising an appellant right for more often than not such appeals are doomed to fail from the outset”.
+Neville Woods, acting on behalf of the Respondents, says “careful consideration is required in determining the appropriateness of exercising an appellant right”.
 The Rice Craig litigation team remains committed to ensuring success at all levels of our judicial system.